Sakuralbj/CNCF-GSoC/Arena/User_guide.md

 Before using `Arena` for TensorFlow serving with GPU, we need to setup the environment including Kubernetes cluster.

-Make sure that your Kubernetes cluster is running,and there is  gpu resource in your cluster.
+Make sure that your Kubernetes cluster is running and follow the Kubernetes [instructions for enabling GPUs](https://kubernetes.io/docs/tasks/manage-gpus/scheduling-gpus/).

 2\.
 Create Persistent Volume for Model Files